asheshrambachan/LanguageModel_Labels/congressional_bills_v2/README.md

 ## Prompt Modifications & LLM Models

-A total of 12 prompt modifications are applied across 2 GPT models:
+We use 2 GPT models:
 - `gpt-3.5-turbo-0125`
 - `gpt-4o-2024-05-13`

-This results in 24 prompts per bill.
+Each model is paired with **12** prompt modifications, resulting in **24 prompts per bill**.
+The table below provides an overview of each of the 12 prompts and links to the templates used in this experiment.

 | #	| Name	| Examples	| Explanation	| Response Format	| Template |
 | -------- | -------- | ------- | -------- | ------- | -------- |